Residents of Shandon, Cayucos, and Santa Margarita can start or stop Water Services using the web-forms inside each dropdown menu below.

 Scans of various County engineering plans including: bridges, curbs, Parcel and Tract Map Improvement Plans, Road Plans, Right of Way Plans, and State Highway Plans.

-Road closures and delays due to ongoing projects, events, or storms.
+Road closures and delays due to ongoing projects, events, storms or other emergency events.

 Disclaimer